andrew-kandels/vulnero/README.markdown

 Vulnero 1.0.1
 ------------------
-* First project release, feature complete.
+* First project release, feature complete
-* Created a release branch for the 1.0 series.
+* Created a release branch for the 1.0 series
+* Fixing 'status posts' problem for the main page from 1.0.0

 Vulnero 0.1.3
 ------------------